Chef Knife- Kitchen Chef's Knife - High Carbon German Stainless Steel Cutlery - Rust Resistant - Pakkawood Handle - Luxurious Gift Box Included. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-WORLD-best kitchen knives AWARDED Cutlery Fiery Phoenix Series kitchen knives were selected as one of the world-best kitchen knives by wiki. ezvid.com.
-And our chef's knife use the best craftsmanship with an ergonomic handle.
-BEST KITCHEN PERFORMANCE STEELThis line of kitchen knives are using German X50CrMov15 (Din.
+World-best kitchen knives AWARDED Cutlery Fiery Phoenix Series kitchen knives were selected as one of the world-best kitchen knives by wiki. ezvid.com.
+Best Kitchen Performance SteelThis line of kitchen knives are using German X50CrMov15 (Din.
 1.4116) stainless steel, which has the best kitchen cutting performance among all steels.
 All the world famous brands like W-M-F, ZWIILL, and Wu-thof are using the same steel.
 It is not only incredibly razor sharp but also holding the edge very good and easy to maintain.
-HIGH-TECH PAKKAWOOD HANDLEThe full tang handle is made from our Patent Pending high technology composited high-density Pakkawood.
-Compare to other Pakkawood, it is way more stable and sanitary, No matter how bad the kitchen enviroment is, it will be no shrimp, no expantion, no crack like traditional wood and pakkawood handle, which asures you the best foo
+High-Tech Pakkawood HandleThe full tang handle is made from our Patent Pending high technology composited high-density Pakkawood.
+Compare to other Pakkawood, it is way more stable and sanitary, No matter how bad the kitchen enviroment is, it will be no shrimp, no expantion, no crack like traditional wood and pakkawood handle, which asures you the best food safety.
+Furthuremore, it also looks much more luxurious and beautiful th